Col99/RavenCrypt/server/README.md

 ## Objective
-Provide Communication platform for RavenCrypt Clients No Communicate with other Servers however.
-This should not be a Centralized System!
+Provide Communication platform for RavenCrypt Clients

+Does not communicate with other Servers.
+This should not be a centralized System!

-This Server should be more like a regular E-Mail Server, except that it doesn't need to talk to other severs!
+This Server should is a bit like an E-Mail inbox, except that it doesn't need to talk to other severs and also supports blogging features as well as file hosting for "attachments".

 ## Usage
 run "npm install"